-From our risk assessment work to date, considering the type of commodity or service being provided and the country in which the suppliers are based, we have identified 72 suppliers that may potentially represent an elevated risk of slavery or human trafficking.
-These suppliers span 12 countries: Brazil; China; Egypt; India; Morocco; Poland; Russia; Taiwan; Thailand; Turkey; United Arab Emirates; and Vietnam.
+For 2016/17, our supply chain risk assessment has identified an additional 85 suppliers which may represent an elevated slavery or human trafficking risk.
+These suppliers span 12 countries: Brazil; Czech Republic; China; Egypt; Hungary; India; Moldova; Russia; Serbia; Slovakia; Slovenia; and Turkey.
 We are currently seeking further information to understand how these suppliers protect human rights within their operations.